 Actively involved in Summer Youth Programs and serving at Little Brothers Friends of the Elderly.

 We are proud to recognize Kaylee with the Provost’s Award for Scholarship.

 The Provost's Award for Scholarship is given to a senior who best represents student scholarship at Michigan Tech.
 This outstanding student is considered excellent not only by academic standards, but also for participation in research scholarship activity, levels of intellectual curiosity, creativity, and communication skills.

-The Vice President for Student Affairs and Advancement Award for Service is given to an undergraduate Michigan Tech student who has performed volunteer services which have provided both benefits for the people served, as well as valuable learning experiences for the student.
+The Dean of Students Award for Service is given to an undergraduate Michigan Tech student who has performed volunteer services which have provided both benefits for the people served, as well as valuable learning experiences for the student.